axesup/combate/Archmage-Home.md

 There are a variety of ways to get help with CodeCombat related things.
 We have [a developer chat room on Slack](https://coco-slack-invite.herokuapp.com/) (or [HipChat](https://www.hipchat.com/gkaufqwnj) if you prefer not to register).
 Most people are in US Pacific Time (~GMT-8) but there are usually a few other players awake at other times.
 We have a HipChat room for off-topic discussions [here](http://www.hipchat.com/gaXOD7lQ8).

 The [Discourse Forum](http://discourse.codecombat.com/) is another useful place to get help.
-For more information check out the [main HipChat Room page](https://github.com/codecombat/codecombat/wiki/HipChat-Room).
+For more information check out the [main chat page](https://github.com/codecombat/codecombat/wiki/HipChat-Room).

 ####Starting Off
 1. Setup the [Developer Environment](https://github.com/codecombat/codecombat/wiki/Dev-Setup:-General-Information).